 Strengths Weaknesses Opportunities Threats The site is very well known locally.
 Good links with community groups.
 Local marketing of specific activities carried out in-house or by event organisers.
 Information items for park noticeboards.
+Use of strong social media platforms to promote events and activities.
+Strong links with Council's Communications Team.
+Positive press releases to publicise achievements, activities and events in the park.
+Positive reviews on Trip Advisor (awarded Certificate of Excellence).
 Lack of data on visitor numbers and characteristics of visitors.
 Updating the park's webpage on regular basis.
 To build on the wealth of available archive material.
 Collection of visitor data to identify annual visitor numbers and motivations for visiting.
 To build on new links with local traders for the display of publicity material.
 Limited financial resources.
 Withdrawal of corporate support.